oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-live-audio/transcribe-live-audio.md

         return self.errormessage
 ```

 <strong>Realtime client parameters</strong> can be set and included in your realtime client to change the behavior of your transcription session.
-Click [here](https://docs.oracle.com/en-us/iaas/Content/speech/using/using-live-transcribe.htm) for documentation regarding the live transcribe API.

 *example values:*